Preocts/eggbot/README.md

 - Definable greetings, both DM and chat, for new user joins
 - A custom, regex driven, alert system that watches for mentions of your choice called ShoulderBird
 - Highly definable permission based chat commands
 - Control by Guild, Channels, Roles, and Users
 - more features in the works

-Contact **Preocts#8196** on Discord for more info

 ----

 ## .env
 Running this program requires you to create and define your own .env file with two keys.